 Although Jim’s father was a farmer in western Kansas, and Jim farmed with him for about five years after completing his college degree, O’Dell built his career in banking.
 In the mid-sixties he and a partner purchased the First National Bank of Otis, Colorado.
 In 1971 he moved to Brighton to start Valley Bank and Trust, which the O’Dells owned for forty years.

 Jim passed on his love of banking to his and Jeanne’s daughter Donna.
 She was the President of the bank in Brighton from 2000 until it was sold last year and she retired.
 Jim and Jeanne have a second daughter, Debbie, who is a teacher in Sioux Falls and a son, Richard, who is a musician and owns a sound company in the Denver/Brighton area.
 His passion for music came from Jeanne who is an accomplished violinist and plays in an orchestra in Brighton, as well as in the church orchestra of Crossroads Baptist in North Glen where they are members.
 Jeanne was also very involved in the bank, having served on its board from its inception.
 The O’Dells also proudly claim four grandchildren and two great-grandchildren.

-More recently, the O’Dells have watched with interest as Central moved its campus to Shawnee, Kansas, as well as made other strategic changes under the leadership of President Molly T. Marshall.
+More recently, the O’Dells have watched with interest as Central moved its campus to Shawnee, Kansas, as well as made other strategic changes under seminary leadership.
 They have been impressed with how the seminary has turned around and would like to help the seminary keep moving forward.